 About Lexablocks

 Lexablocks is a project meant to help people learn languages in a compartmentalized way.
-You paste a sentence, and the tool breaks it into clickable blocks — one for each meaningful piece.
-Tap any block and you get an in-context grammar explanation in plain English: what this word is, what role it's playing in this sentence, and how it connects to what comes before and after it.
+You paste a sentence in any of fourteen languages and the tool breaks it into clickable blocks — one for each meaningful piece.
+Tap any block and you get an in-context grammar explanation, in whichever language you already know: what this word is, what role it's playing in this sentence, and how it connects to what comes before and after it.

 The mental model is play blocks.
 Each block is small enough to hold in your head on its own.
 Once you understand each one, they slot together and the whole sentence makes sense — not as a translation memorized, but as a structure you can see.